Tensor Train Interpolation

 tolerance

 The convergence tolerance for TT-Cross (default \(10^{-6}\)).
-The algorithm stops when the relative approximation error (measured at random test points) drops below this threshold.
-Lower tolerance may require more sweeps and higher effective rank.
+The algorithm stops when its internal relative error diagnostic on random grid-index checks drops below this threshold.
+Lower tolerance may require more sweeps and higher effective rank, and it does not replace held-out validation on physical points.

 seed

 The random seed for TT-Cross initialization (default: system random).
-Setting a fixed seed ensures reproducible builds.
-Different seeds may produce slightly different TT ranks and accuracy, but all should converge to comparable quality.
+Setting a fixed seed makes the adaptive sampling path reproducible.
+Different seeds may produce different ranks and held-out errors; retry seeds when ranks are near maxRank or validation error is unstable.

 Theory